SparkliTwizzl/fractal-rpg/README.md

 ---
 <h1 align="center">Versions</h1>

+Versions are divided into editions, which are subdivided into revisions, then updates, then fixes.<br/>
+Edition is incremented when the core rules are changed.<br/>
+Revision is incremented when features are added or removed or rules are changed.<br/>
+Update is incremented for minor changes, such as a rule clarification or a terminology change.<br/>
+Fix is incremented when problems are fixed, such as a digital materials bug or a rule loophole.

-See below for an explanation of the version numbering and naming scheme.
+See below for an explanation of the version numbering and naming schemes.

+<h3 align="center">Published versions</h3>

 - 0th Edition (v0): Squishy Meatloaf
 	- 0th Revision (v0.0): Boring Rock